Florence Edith Thompson.

 Before leaving England, my parents took Granny to the cemetery to see my grandfather’s grave, one last time.

-Alice and family, with Florence, standing, second from left, in Australia.
+Florence, standing, second from left, with work colleagues in Gilgandra, Australia.

 The sister of Florence’s husband, Alice Mottershead, had emigrated to Australia as a young, single woman, and although the sisters-in-law had never met, it was to Alice’s farming home, where she lived with her husband and grown family, at Gilgandra, in the middle of New South Wales that Florence headed to, after her arrival.